KingSquid2/Vented-Template/README.md

 * [Contribute](#contribute)

 # About
 AUP, better know as Among Us Proxies, is a simple proxy site with the main theme of the popular mafia-style game "Among Us."
-It features modern tools such as a stealth mode (hides your tab and history), NSFW Unblocker, working Among Us in the web browser, and much more.
+It features modern tools such as a stealth mode (hides your tab and history), NSFW Unblocker, working Among Us in the web browser, a working chatbox, and much more.
 It has a very sleek, fast, and even lightweight design made solely for server storage.
 It uses only the most advanced javascript to complete simple things such as surfing on a proxy.
 With it's iconic animated background, and very cringe name, AUP is for sure going to be your #1 proxy choice!

 <image src="images/ss-1.png">